-AutoGraphic is a generative design system that uses machine learning to improve itself aesthetically through user interaction.
+AutoGraphic is a generative design tool that uses machine learning to improve itself aesthetically through user interaction.

-In the modern world every image we encounter online can become part of an machine learning training model and the more data that is collected about our preference of one image over another, or the effectiveness of one visual style of advertising over another, the better an artificial model can predict whether an image will perform its desired function effectively.
-But what if this judgement is based on the aesthetic quality of a wholly automated - and thus uncontrolled - image?
+In the modern world every image we encounter online can become part of a machine learning training model and the more data that is collected about our preference of one image over another, or the effectiveness of one visual style of advertising over another, the better an artificial model can predict whether an image will perform its desired function effectively.
+But, what if this judgement is based on the aesthetic quality of a 'randomly' generated - and thus uncontrolled - source image?
 Does this scratch the surface of what we as creatives deem impossible to classify?

-Once drawn a user can decide if they find the generated image aesthetically pleasing and decide to download it.
-By voting either way , the user trains the model (built using Python using machine learning platform TensorFlow) to offset the originally randomised values in order to bias future results to improve the visual output of each image.
+Once drawn, a user can decide if they find the generated image aesthetically pleasing and decide to download it.
+By voting either way , the user trains the model (built using Python in machine learning platform TensorFlow) to offset the originally randomised values in order to bias future results to, ideally, improve the visual output of subsequent images.

-Even given a reduced amount of variables we can see that this generative, learning system provokes us to question how a system that can learn to optimise itself intuitively could, over time with increasing complexity, outperform human designers.
-Thus, we are challenged to question and explore the role of design in an increasingly automated world.
+Even given a reduced amount of variables we can see that this generative, learning system provokes us to question how a programmatic tool that can learn to optimise itself intuitively could, over time with increasing complexity, challenge human designers.
+Thus, we ourselves are challenged to question and explore the role of design in an increasingly automated world.

-This system was installed at Central Saint Martins Design Show 2018 and users voted over 4600 times printing out over 2000 iterations as miniature postcard keepsakes over a 5 day period.
+This system was installed at Central Saint Martins Design Show 2018.
+Visitors voted over 4600 times printing out over 2000 unique iterations as miniature postcard keepsakes over a 5 day period.
 The project was featured in Creative Review & Digital Arts Magazines.

 Role: Concept, Python, p5.js, node.js, CSS, Development, UX Design, Installation